The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \item \textbf{Multinomial Variational Autoencoder (MultiVAE)} \citep{liang2018variational}: Generative model based on deep learning that captures user preferences by learning a probabilistic latent space using variational inference; \item \textbf{Light Graph Convolutional Network (LightGCN)} \citep{he2020lightgcn}: Recommendation system based on graph neural networks that propagates user and item embeddings over a user--item bipartite graph; \item \textbf{PGN} \citep{sanchez2022travelers}: Hybrid approach that averages the scores of User-KNN, a popularity-based recommender, and a geographical model that suggests venues near the centroid of the user's previously visited locations. \end{itemize}

-As different models exhibit varying levels of bias in venue recommendation \citep{rahmani2022unfairness}, and algorithmic bias is directly linked to the long-term effects of feedback loops \citep{mansoury2020feedback, chaney2018algorithmic}, our comprehensive evaluation is designed to capture the different behavioral shifts and inequality patterns that may emerge from each recommendation strategy over time.
-Details about the hyperparameters and the training procedure of all the algorithms are in Appendix \ref{appendix:recsys}.
+As different models exhibit varying levels of bias in next-venue recommendation \citep{rahmani2022unfairness}, and algorithmic bias is directly linked to the long-term effects of feedback loops \citep{mansoury2020feedback, chaney2018algorithmic}, our comprehensive evaluation is designed to capture the different behavioural shifts and inequality patterns that may emerge from each recommendation strategy over time.
+Details about the hyperparameters and the training procedure of the recommender systems are in Appendix \ref{appendix:recsys}.
 As a sanity check, we report the performance of all the recommenders trained on $D_{\text{train}}$ and tested on $D_{\text{post}}$ in terms of $HitRate@20$ and $mRR@20$, see Table \ref{tab:performance} in Appendix \ref{appendix:recsys}.